RHIT-CSSE/csse332/Homework/UserspaceThreadsLab2/README.md

     write(STDOUT_FILENO, "222 working\n",12);

-If you switch your printf calls to use write, this problem should go away (also the locking problem, because async-signal-safety pretty much requires you don't acquire locks).
+**If you switch your printf calls to use write, this problem should go away** (also the locking problem, because async-signal-safety pretty much requires you don't acquire locks).
 Although if you look at the man page for write, you'll realize that for 100% correctness, you really should be checking the return of write and depending on that, maybe re-run it.
 We won't require that, but just realize that making code correctly async-signal-safe is a tricky business.

 <a id="org8626e2b"></a>

-## Standalone 2: Yields, Creates, & Finishes
+## STEP 3: Standalone 2 (Yields, Creates, & Finishes)

-The second standalone application has threads that call create\_new\_thread, yield, and finish\_thread.
+The second standalone application has threads that call `create_new_thread`, `yield`, and `finish_thread`.
 In theory, if your solution works perfectly for Standalone 1, these should all continue to work.
 In practice, you may discover some bugs.

 One common bug has to do with yielding.
 So most folks, when initially building a solution, call the function yield from their signal handler.
 This makes sense, but once we need to think about masking an issue arises.

-  1. If yield is called from a signal handler, then it should NOT mask alarms because you cannot safely unmask alarms from within a signal handler (see rule 6 above)
+  1. If `yield` is called from a signal handler, then it should NOT mask alarms because you cannot safely unmask alarms from within a signal handler (see rule 6 above)
-  2. If yield is called from user code, it should mask alarms because otherwise we will transition between threads with alarming unmasked.
+  2. If `yield` is called from user code, it should mask alarms because otherwise we will transition between threads with alarming unmasked.

-Because it is not consistent, we need 2 different yield functions - one for calling from the handler and one for calling from user code.
+Because it is not consistent, we need **2 different yield functions** - one for calling from the handler and one for calling from user code.

 Note that this code uses write to do all it's printing (for the reasons discussed above).
 Be aware that you should not mix write and printfs for debugging, because they will not print chronologically (i.e. some printfs will print after some writes, even though the call to printf occured before the writes).

 <a id="org452bfcb"></a>

-## Test cases
+## STEP 4: Test Cases

 To compile the test cases

     gcc preempt_tests.c preempt_threads.c CuTest.c -o preempt_tests

 If your standalone #1 and #2 work, there shouldn't be much you need to do to get the test cases to pass.

 However, note that some test cases can infinite loop if your functions are not implemented correctly, in particular tests 5-7.
 If you are having infinite loop problems on the tests, add some prints to preempt_test.c so you know what tests you are entering and take a look at the tests themselves to figure out what's up.

 <a id="org4c9602e"></a>